All Episodes

 In light of what happened in Orlando, is that an example of something that you think the dots you were putting together could have prevented?

-Absolutely, because I tied the mosque, the same the Fort Pierce uh Islamic Center directly back to the same case that was shut down by the U.S. government, the very same one I worked on at at NTC, the very same one that the mosque in San Bernardino is part of.
+Absolutely, because I tied the mosque, the Fort Pierce Islamic Center, directly back to the same case that was shut down by the U.S. government.

-They're both part of the So in other words, you have identified you identified both the San Bernardino Mosque and the Mosque that this Orlando shooter went to as two places we should have been paying very close attention to.
+So in other words, you identified both the San Bernardino Mosque and the mosque that this Orlando shooter went to as two places we should have been paying very close attention to.

 I tracked them right through.

-I did it yes well, maybe Sunday in three or four hours using open source information, exactly like I used to do when I was active duty, and it didn't take me that long to discover the entire network.
+I did it yesterday, well, maybe Sunday in three or four hours using open source information, exactly like I used to do when I was active duty, and it didn't take me that long to discover the entire network.

 Did you hear the president today and his talk about not using the term radical Islam?